mauurao/mauurao.github.io/_posts/2021-08-28-womesharassment.markdown

 <div style="text-align: justify">
 The analysis of the answers to this questionnaire will serve as reflection, and awareness in order to contribute to the reduction of these occurrences.

-The questionnaire was submitted through question boxes and open response on the instagram platform, in which the data collected were processed and visualized through Microsoft Excel and Power BI programs.
+The questionnaire was submitted through question boxes and open response on the instagram platform, in which the data collected were processed and visualized through Microsoft Excel and Power BI programs. <br><br>

-**Keywords:** Analysis, harassment, reflection, awareness
+<strong>Keywords:</strong> Analysis, harassment, reflection, awareness
 </div>

 &ensp;